devonorourke/nhguano/docs/decontam_workflow.md

 # Mock community samples suggest there is some degree of cross-talk, but it is extremely low
 We included a positive control in each sequencing run.
-These biological mock samples consisted of about 20 unique sequence variants spanning 10 distinct arthropod Orders as described in Michelle Juisnio's [paper](https://doi.org/10.1111/1755-0998.12951).
+These biological mock samples consisted of about 20 unique sequence variants spanning 10 distinct arthropod Orders as described in Michelle Jusino's [paper](https://doi.org/10.1111/1755-0998.12951).
 We were interested in using these mock samples to evaluate two different contamination features:
 1. Reagent contamination.
 We do not expect the same contaminants identified in the Decontam workflow (see above) to be present in the mock samples because these mock samples were not extracted in conjunction with negative controls or true samples (the mock samples consist of equimolar pools of plasmids containing the individual sequence variants).
 In addition, mock samples were amplified using similar primer constructs as the guano samples, except these reactions took place using batches of reagents that were separate from those used in the true samples.
 2. Cross talk.
 We _would_ expect some unexpected sequence variants to be present in the mock samples because of the sequencing process itself.
 These would typically be low abundance reads in the mock sample, though the particular unexpected ASVs in these mocks would most likely be derived from the most highly abundant ASVs in other samples.